KarlSchreiner/Rogue-Pong/README.md

 - institute more powerups
 - institute meta progression
 - if there are two paddles whichever paddle is closest to the ball should snap onto the ball rather than there being just 1 paddle which is in use
+- if there are multiple zombie paddles they should be spaced out (maybe randomize start positon and movement)
+- player controlled paddle added to the paddle type which will attempt to move toward the mouse
+- number of balls should scale with levels

 ## powerup ideas